Learning in Stackelberg Games with Non-myopic Agents

 When faced with unknown agent payoffs, the principal can attempt to learn a best response via repeated interactions with the agent.
 If a (na\"ive) agent is unaware that such learning occurs and always plays a best response, the principal can use classical online learning approaches to optimize their own payoff in the stage game.
-Learning from \emph{myopic} agents has been extensively studied in multiple Stackelberg games, including security games \cite{letchford2009learning,blum2014,peng2019learning}, demand learning \cite{kleinberg03value,besbes2009dynamic}, and strategic classification \cite{dong2018, chen2020learning}.
+Learning from such \emph{myopic} agents has been extensively studied in multiple Stackelberg games, including security games \citep{letchford2009learning,blum2014,peng2019learning}, demand learning \citep{kleinberg03value,besbes2009dynamic}, and strategic classification \citep{dong2018, chen2020learning}.

 However, long-lived agents will generally not volunteer information that can be used against them in the future.
 This is especially true in online environments where a learner seeks to exploit recently learned patterns of behavior as soon as possible, thus the agent can see a tangible advantage for deviating from its instantaneous best response and leading the learner astray.
 This trade-off between the (statistical) efficiency of learning algorithms and the perverse long-term incentives they may create brings us to the main questions of this work: